-Jacqueline Paulson, Department Coordinator Vicki Beck, Evon Bergstrom, Rachel Hagfeldt, Mary Kolbe, Judy Kraft
+Jacqueline Paulson, Department Coordinator Evon Bergstrom, Missy Black, Rachel Hagfeldt, Lyndall Johnson, Judy Kraft

 The Associate Degree Nursing program is approved by the Oregon State Board of Nursing and fully accredited by the National League for Nursing.
-This two-year program is open to both men and women and is designed to prepare highly skilled bedside nurses (RN) oriented to patient care.
+This two-year program is open to both men and women and is designed to train highly skilled bedside nurses (RN) oriented to patient care.
 Clinical facilities are the hospitals, nursing homes and health agencies in Linn and Benton counties and the state hospital in Salem.

-Following acceptance into the nursing program (See "Admission to Health Occupations Programs" in the "Entering the College" section of this catalog), the student must achieve a minimum C grade in each required course to be taken in the specified sequence.
+Following acceptance into the nursing program (See "Admission to Health Occupations Programs" in the "Entering the College" section of this catalog), the student is expected to achieve a minimum C grade in each required course, to be taken in the specified sequence.
 Permission to continue in the nursing program with an incomplete in any required course will be considered on an individual basis.

 Proficiency in math and chemistry is required for admission to the ADN program.
-Students with a deficiency will be required to complete CH 130 Elementary Physiological Chemistry and 1.110 Elements of Algebra as program prerequisites.
+Students with a deficiency will be required to complete CH 101 or CH 104 Basic Chemistry and 1.110 Elements of Algebra as program prerequisites.

 The student is graded in all aspects of the program, including clinical practices.
 Evening clinicals may be required.
-The students is expected to participate on a daily basis; absence is made up through agreement with the instructor.
+The student is expected to participate on a daily basis; absence is made up through agreement with the instructor.